SairaSEliz/task-14/README.md

    - Take a screenshot showing the creation of the database, table, and user in MySQL (database creation4.png).

-9. Create/Register a User via PHP Script
+9. Create/Register a User via PHP Script(registeration page5.png)
    - Write or copy a PHP registration script that allows users to register their details (username, email, password) and stores them in the users table.
    - Ensure the registration form connects to the MySQL database and inserts data correctly.
    - Test the registration page by accessing it from your browser: